jasonsett/ELK_Stack/README.md

 - Update the /etc/ansible/hosts file to include the webserver IPs and the ELKServer IP.
 - Run the playbook, and navigate to http://<ELK_VM Public IP>:5601/app/kibana#/home to check that the installation worked as expected.

-_Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:
-- _Which file is the playbook?_  install-elk.yml
+- Which file is the playbook?
+	_install-elk.yml_
-	- _Where do you copy it?_ /etc/ansible/
+	- Where do you copy it?
+		_/etc/ansible/_
-- _Which file do you update to make Ansible run the playbook on a specific machine?_ /etc/ansible/hosts
+- Which file do you update to make Ansible run the playbook on a specific machine?
+	_/etc/ansible/hosts_
-- _How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ In the hosts file, you can specify which server group and associated IPs you want to update and run the playbook.
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+	_In the hosts file, you can specify which server group and associated IPs you want to update and run the playbook._
-- _Which URL do you navigate to in order to check that the ELK server is running?_ http://<ELK_VM Public IP>:5601/app/kibana#/home
+- Which URL do you navigate to in order to check that the ELK server is running?
+	_http://<ELK_VM Public IP>:5601/app/kibana#/home_

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.

-	ansible-playbook /etc/ansible/install-elk.yml
+	_$ ansible-playbook /etc/ansible/install-elk.yml_